 As part of our San Francisco Green Team, Executive Assistant, Bobbie Casey, set up a presentation entitled Re-Energize your home.
 On Wednesday several employees headed over to a conference room in the Autodesk Gallery to hear about saving energy in our own homes.
 Many of you may recall my Sustainable Design Center post where I mentioned that most of the world's energy is consumed by buildings, not cars, so it made sense to us to check this presentation out.

 Marc St Raymond of Recurve Corporation and Sandra Kwak of eco-shift Consulting explained a process where a home can undergo an energy audit.
 The interesting fact is that some of the most effective improvements are not always the most expensive, and sometimes expensive improvements don't provide optimal benefit without accompanying smaller ones.
-It's important to consider the home as a whole in terms of energy consumption.
+It's important to consider the home as a whole regarding energy consumption.

 Borrowing a slide from Marc's presentation, some common sense tips I learned from the presentation included: